On the Record Online Podcast

 By Eric Schwartzman | May 5, 2015

-In this episode of For Immediate Release B2B, Paul Gillin and Eric Schwartzman interview SAP Head of Social Business Sarah Goodall and discuss the risks of relying on social networks to deliver news in a democracy, Sprinklr’s Get Satisfaction acquisition, Meerkat and Periscope.
-Fair use is an essential tool for journalists, enabling them to draw…
+In this podcast episode of For Immediate Release B2B, Paul Gillin and Eric Schwartzman interview SAP Head of Social Business Sarah Goodall about the risks of relying on social networks to deliver news in a democracy, Sprinklr’s Get Satisfaction acquisition, Meerkat and Periscope.
+Fair use is essential for journalists, enabling them to draw upon copyrighted…

 Read More